Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/01-connect-to-uniswap.md

 # Token Contracts

-Some Uniswap interactions require making calls directly to ERC20 token contracts rather than the exchanges with which they are associated.
+Some Uniswap protocol interactions require making calls directly to ERC20 token contracts rather than the swaps with which they are associated.

 ## Get Token Address

-The `getToken` method in the factory contract can be used to find the ERC20 token address associated with an exchange contract.
-There is no barrier of entry for adding an ERC20 token to Uniswap or checks on the validity of the token contracts.
+The `getToken` method in the factory contract can be used to find the ERC20 token address associated with a swap contract.
+There is no barrier of entry for adding an ERC20 token to the Uniswap protocol or checks on the validity of the token contracts.
 Frontend interfaces should maintain a list of valid ERC20 tokens that users can safely trade or allow users to paste in arbitrary addresses.

 ```javascript
 const tokenAddress = factoryContract.methods.getToken(exchangeAddress)